lynnlangit/TeamTeri/6_Programming_Languages/README.md

-# Languages for Bioinformatics Tools
+# Programming Languages used with Bioinformatics Tools

 Bioinformatics researchers use a number of programming languages and libraries to analyze genomic data.
-These include the following:
+Simple examples of code using common languages is shown in this folder.
+These languages and libraries include the following:

 ## General Purpose Languages and Libraries